danielnuriyev/danielnuriyev.github.io/spirituality-in-judaism.md

 - do not skip any of the steps.
 If you go directly into meditation and succeed without having reduced your activity, desires, feelings, attitudes, thoughts to the creative, beneficial, positive, healthy, successful minimum, those parts of your life that are not fixed, may become disproportionately disbalanced.
 - This is only the spiritual discovery.
 It is a way up or deep.
 It is only half of the way.
 I will write about the other half later in this text.

+**spread**

+The next step is to share your new world with others.
+This step is natural.
+It happens even if you don't do anything.
+Your vibe simply changes the reality around.
+But this also brings me to the descussions of the commandments in Torah.

 ### Torah commandments for spiritual discovery

 Similar to the steps of the spiritual discovery, Torah commandments encompass all layers of life: